Istanbul Food Guide

 Photo: Saray Muhallebicisi

-A special mention should be given to Aşure, an ancient Turkish dessert that tastes as good as it looks.
-Saray Muhallebicisi makes one of the best Aşure in Istanbul, and it should be on your list of things you must eat while visiting Turkey.
-The Turkish coffee and tea at Saray Muhallebicisi are also worth a mention.
+A special mention goes to aşure, an ancient Turkish dessert that tastes as good as it looks.
+Saray makes one of the best versions of it in Istanbul.
+The Turkish coffee and tea here are also worth your time.

 3. J’adore Chocolatier